nightsky737/CloudBot/README.md

 # How to use this bot:
 Call !cloud to identify clouds

-#Datasets I used to train
+# Datasets I used to train
 https://www.kaggle.com/datasets/mmichelli/cirrus-cumulus-stratus-nimbus-ccsn-database

+I do not have these in the github because otherwise that would be too much storage.
+However, I have stored them in a folder in this directory called "data" under "clouds".